downingbots/ALSET/README.md

  - scans for the box
  - goes to the box (keeping box in center of vision)
  - drops object in box
- - backs up and park arm (back to phase 1)

 The default app is the HBRC tabletop challenge phase 3: